Wage Information for Volunteers and Paid On-call Members of Fire Departments, Rescue Squads and Diving Teams

 WKC-13A Wage Information Supplement

 If you are rebutting the maximum wage with information from the nearest full-time fire department (see list below), you must file a WKC-13A.
 Be sure you have acquired all the necessary information before attempting to send the WKC-13A.
-Typically, the fire department will provide the bi-weekly rate.
-Divide that rate by two for the weekly rate and multiple the weekly rate by 52 to get the gross earnings.
-Also record the rank and years of service for the rate used and the name and phone number of the contact providing the information.
-If you use an hourly rate, 56 hours will be presumed to be the regular schedule.
+Typically, the fire department will provide the bi-weekly wage for the number of years of service for your IW.
+Divide the bi-weekly wage by two for the weekly rate and further divide by the normal schedule (usually 56) to get the hourly rate.
+To get the gross earnings multiple the weekly rate by 52.
+Note the rank and years of service for the rate used and the name and phone number of the contact providing the information.
+Do not use the actual wages of the injured worker.

 Section 1.
 Pay Information:

-1. Check weekly rate.
-Enter a weekly rate.
-(Do not enter an hourly rate.)
-If the employee is paid a bi-weekly or monthly rate, you will need to convert to a weekly amount.
+1. Enter the hourly rate of the full time firefighter.
+If the employee is paid a bi-weekly you will need to convert to an hourly rate (see above paragraph).

 - Exceptional Basis of pay:

-B. Enter the name of the full-time (career) fire department you used to base your investigation of the wage.
+B. [comment section] Enter the name of the full-time (career) fire department you used to base your investigation of the wage.
 Give the annual salary of a paid full-time (career) firefighter and note the rank and years of experience.
-Also list the contact name and phone number of who provided the information to you for verification.
+Also list the contact name and phone number of who provided the information to you for verification

 Section 2.
 Gross wages: